baettig/leanXtogg/Readme.txt

  cat test.dat| mplayer - -demuxer rawvideo -rawvideo w=752:h=480:format=y8:fps=100 -vo x11

-There is also a small application which takes the raw video stream from the standard input and writes it to .BMP files.
-This works like this:

- nc 192.168.1.10 8111 | ./writebmps

 If you just want to play a live video stream, you connect to the camera with nc and pipe the data directly to mplayer:

  nc 192.168.1.10 8111 | mplayer - -demuxer rawvideo -rawvideo w=752:h=480:format=y8:fps=100 -vo x11